 To mitigate the risk of fuel ignition during the dispensing process, it is crucial to follow industry best practices, adhere to safety regulations and the Australian Standard 1940, provide proper training to personnel, and regularly inspect and maintain equipment.
 Always dispense or transfer fuels in a well-ventilated area so that vapours don’t overpower staff or build up to create an ignition risk.

 We also recommend investing in dispensing equipment that can alleviate the risks associated with fuel dispensing or liquid transfers.
-Storemasta offers a range of solutions to meet this need including Lube Stations for combustible liquids, including oil, and Outdoor Chemical Storage with Dispensing Stations for worry-free fuel dispensing.
+Storemasta offers a range of solutions to meet this need including Dispensing Stations for flammable or combustible liquids, including fuel and oil, and Outdoor Chemical Storage with Dispensing Stations for worry-free fuel dispensing.

 IMPORTANT: Proper fuel dispensing practices help maintain the efficiency of operations, keep equipment running smoothly, and reduce the risk of accidents or environmental incidents.
 Additionally, adhering to safety guidelines and regulations is crucial to creating a secure work environment when handling flammable substances like fuel.